|

 Black Maria (above) was nothing more than

-a shack, and was used in the 'production' of some of Edison's very
+a shack, and was used in the 'production' of some of Edison's

-first films and tests such as 'Fred Ott's Sneeze'.
+very first films and tests such as 'Fred Ott's Sneeze'.

 It was painted inside and out with black paint so as to keep out

-using his employees as actors. |
+as actors.

 |